-Information is critical.
-If you can’t see crucial messages because they’re posted on an alternative platform, confusion and inconsistency becomes the norm.
+If you can’t see crucial messages because they’re posted on an alternative platform, confusion and inconsistency become the norm.

 5. More IT maintenance & costs

-If your employees are using chat apps, IT need to ensure that the right people have access to that data.
+If your employees are using chat apps, IT needs to ensure that the right people have access to that data.
 And more importantly, the wrong people can’t get their hands on it.

 6. Shadow IT and shadow messaging

 Today, employees rarely have the time to sit around waiting for someone to respond to their messages.